 Credit cards with no annual fee for life

-Another category of cards which allows you to continually enjoy annual fee waiver is the no annual fee credit card.
+Another category of cards that allows you to continually enjoy an annual fee waiver is the no-annual-fee credit card.
 These cards often charge higher interest rates as a result and are more suitable for card users who regularly repay their card balances.

 Our picks for cards that waive annual fee for the first year